openshift/openshift_zabbix/README.md

 While Zabbix is the primary target for these scripts, it is not expected to be the only use case.
-Many of these scripts should be capable of being utilized with any Netowrk Monitoring Software with little or no modifications.
+Many of these scripts should be capable of being utilized with any Network Monitoring Software with little or no modifications.
 Where changes are required to support other monitoring solutions, patches are welcome.

 This repository also contains configuration management code for deploying and configuring the scripts using Puppet.
-Similarly, while Puppet is the primary target, patches to support other configuration management software is welcome.
+Similarly, while Puppet is the primary target, patches to support other configuration management software are welcome.

 License
 =======